No Fees Unless We Win

 New York

 In July of 2020, New York passed a bill banning the use of glyphosate on all state property.
 Governor Cuomo signed the legislation in late 2020.
-The bill will take effect at the end of 2021.
+The law took effect on December 31, 2021.

 North Carolina